Admission to the Major

 - Five colloquia designed to acquaint students with works of predominantly European literature, history, and philosophy in (respectively)

-- Study abroad, in the spring semester of the sophomore year (or in certain situations, in the summer following sophomore year), usually in Europe, Israel, or in another country (if approved by the director of the COL) where the major’s selected foreign language is spoken.
+- Study abroad, in the spring semester of the junior year (or in certain situations, in the summer following the sophomore or junior year), usually in Europe or in another country (if approved by the director of the COL) where the major’s selected foreign language is spoken.

-- One comprehensive examination in April/May of the junior year, covering the texts read in the first three colloquia.
+- One comprehensive examination in November/December of the junior year, covering the texts read in the first three colloquia.

-- One senior thesis or essay, whose topic can be chosen from a very wide range of disciplines.
+- One senior thesis or essay, on a topic be chosen from a very wide range of disciplines.
 This work, along with the specialized seminars, allows COL students to further shape their major along their own interests.

 In all these contexts, much emphasis is put on the development of skills in writing, speaking, and analytical argument.
 Students are encouraged to take intellectual risks, and for this reason letter grades are not given in courses taken for COL major credit; also, COL seminars generally require papers rather than final examinations.
 Instead of giving grades, tutors write detailed evaluations of their students’ work at the end of each semester, and these are kept on record (and discussed with each student upon request).
 Our general goal is cultivation of “the educated imagination.”